 The following may be improved after your operation.
 However, remember this will not happen immediately and people progress at variable rates.
-You will receive physiotherapy to help you achieve your goals:
+You will receive physiotherapy to help you achieve your goals

-- Improve range of movement of your shoulder
+- Improved shoulder range of movement

-- Improve shoulder strength
+- Improved shoulder strength

+- Improved shoulder stability

-- Improve shoulder function
+- Improved shoulder function

-- Improvement in function can continue up to 1 year 18 months post-operatively.
+Improvement in function can continue up to 1 year-18 months post-operatively.